Say-Hello2y/Say-Hello2y.github.io/_posts/2022-08-18-transformer.md

 ### Multi-Head Attention
 In Transformer, to attend to information from different representation subspaces at different positions, we use Multi-Head Attention, which instead of performing a single attention function with
-$d_{model}$-dimensional keys, values and queries, we  linearly project the queries, keys and values $h$ times with different, learned linear projections to $d_k$, $d_k$ and $d_v$ dimensions, respectively.
+$$d_{model}$$-dimensional keys, values and queries, we  linearly project the queries, keys and values $h$ times with different, learned linear projections to $$ d_k
+$$
+,
+$$
+d_k
+$$
+and
+$$
+d_v
+$$
+dimensions, respectively.
-On each of these projected versions of queries, keys, and values we then perform the attention function in parallel, yielding $d_v$-dimensional output values.
+On each of these projected versions of queries, keys, and values we then perform the attention function in parallel, yielding
+$$
+d_v
+$$
+-dimensional output values.
 These are concatenated and once again projected, resulting in the final values, as depicted in the Figure below.

 ![multi-head-att](/assets/transformer/ModalNet-20.png)

 $$
 \begin{align*}
     \mathrm{MultiHead}(Q, K, V) &= \mathrm{Concat}(\mathrm{head_1}, ..., \mathrm{head_h})W^O\\